gossterrible/gossterrible/README.md

 I'm Boni, a software engineer based in 上海 (Shanghai).

-💼 I'm currently a freelance web developer building web apps for small and medium companies (I'm Currently Available for new projects)
+💼 I'm currently a freelance web developer building web apps for small and medium companies

-🌱 I’m currently Elixir and Phoenix
+🌱 I’m currently learning Elixir and Phoenix

 👯 I’m looking to collaborate on something awesome